-In accordance with the Tribe's January 9, 2017 Intergovernmental Agreement for Vehicle Access to DNR Managed Lands, tribal member access to lands administered by the Washington Department of Natural Resources, for purposes of treaty hunting and gathering, will be by means of a key to locked gates maintained by DNR.
-Any tribal hunter or gatherer desiring to access such lands shall obtain a key from the Tribe's Natural Resources Office and shall enter into the standard Tribal Member Contract For Access To Select DNR Gates, a copy of which is attached hereto, and shall comply with all terms of the Contract.
+Based on the Tribe's January 9, 2017 Intergovernmental Agreement for Vehicle Access to DNR Managed Lands, tribal member access to lands administered by the Washington Department of Natural Resources, for purposes of treaty hunting and gathering, will be by means of a key to locked gates maintained by DNR.
+Any tribal hunter or gatherer desiring to access such lands shall obtain a key from the Tribe's Natural Resources Office and shall execute and comply with the standard Tribal Member Contract For Access To Select DNR Gates, a copy of which is attached hereto.